 Third, write an outline of your paper, complete with a summary of your arguments, to see whether the construction will be suitable.
 Your statement should take the right spot in the outline – right before the argument is emerged or topic discussion is initiated.
 Remember that the overall success of your essay or term paper depends on the structure, so now is the time to get it right.

 Fourth, write and rewrite!
-Write the paper, then check it against your thesis statement; rewrite the paper, then rewrite the thesis statement… Do this until you feel the harmony between the components.
+Write the paper, then check it against your thesis; rewrite the paper, then rewrite your thesis… Do this until you feel the harmony between the components.

 Questions to Ask Yourself When Creating a Thesis Statement

 - Am I just rephrasing someone else’s ideas?